JamesHardey/JTodoApp/README.md

 Happy task managing with our Todo app! 🚀

 I hope you like it!
-Let me know if there's anything else I can do for you. 😊
+Let me know if there's anything else I can do for you. 😊git